Why might you want to learn how to read tarot cards?

 How do I figure out what each card means?

-The reason I love Biddy Tarot as a beginner’s source for learning to work with Tarot is because her philosophy is not one of memorizing a bunch of symbols and key words and flash cards (although she has those on her site if that’s your thing).
+The reason I love Biddy Tarot as a beginner’s source for learning how to read tarot cards is because her philosophy is not one of memorizing a bunch of symbols and key words and flash cards (although she has those on her site if that’s your thing).
 She made me realize that the illustrations themselves—at least in the Rider-Waite deck—tell you everything you need to know.

-Sure, she has a great glossary for every card in the Tarot deck that can help deepen your reading when you’re drawing a blank, but everything you really need to gaze into the depths of your soul are right there in the pictures.
+Sure, she has a glossary for every card in the Tarot deck that can help deepen your reading when you’re drawing a blank.
+But everything you really need to gaze into the depths of your soul are right there in the pictures.
 If you can read the pictures, you can read your soul.

 So where do you start?